Want to make an appointment?

 Moles are light- to dark-brown spots on the skin.
 They can be flat or raised.
 Moles are caused by pigment cells (melanocytes) clustering together on locations on the skin.
 They can occur on any area of the body and differ in shape, size and colour.

 If they are suspected of being malign, moles may have to be removed.
+In this case, moles are a skin disease.
 This involves a medical intervention.
 In most cases moles are benign and do not need to be removed for medical reasons.
 Removal of benign moles involves a cosmetic intervention.
 At Wetering Medical Center, moles are always removed by a dermatologist.

 How is a mole removed?